Existence of Large deviations rate function for any $S$-unimodal map: Large deviations upper bound

-In this section, we consider an infinitely renormalizable $S$-unimodal map with non-flat critical point.
-In Section \ref{key} we state a key upper bound, and use it to show the large deviations upper bound in Theorem A. The rest of this section is dedicated to the proof of Proposition \ref{up}.
+In this section we complete the proof of the upper bound in Theorem~A. In $\S$\ref{key} we show that this follows from a key upper bound stated in Proposition~\ref{up}.
+The rest of this section is dedicated to a proof of Proposition~\ref{up}.